osate/osate2/org.osate.help/markdown/OSATEUserGuide.md

 ### <span id="git">Importing a Project from a Git Repository</span>

-While archive files provide a quick-and-dirty mechanism for sharing projects, the become problematic when you want to collaborate.
+While archive files provide a quick-and-dirty mechanism for sharing projects, this becomes problematic when you want to collaborate.
 It is better to store projects in a version control system (VCS) so that changes to the models can be coordianted.
 Eclipse (and thus OSATE) supports all the popular VCS, including **svn** and **git**.
 In this section, we show how to import a project from a git repository.